ericrenone/Lambda-Dual-Path-Variational-Convergence/README.md

    - Update rules can be conceptually viewed as **first-class functions**, emphasizing composability and modularity of reactive vs. adaptive paths.
    - This perspective informs the design of **decoupled, composable update operators**, but is **not literally implemented** in code.

-> ⚠️ Note: Ergodic theory, Čencov, FEP, and Lambda Calculus are **design inspirations**, not literal computations in code.
+> Ergodic theory, Čencov, FEP, and Lambda Calculus are **design inspirations**, not literal computations in code.

 ---